 - 1. This Regulation applies to: - (a) the processing of electronic communications content data in transmission and of electronic communications metadata carried out in connection with the provision and the use of electronic communications services; and to - (b) end-users' terminal equipment information related to processed by or emitted by or stored in the terminal equipment of end-users. - (c) the placing on the market of software permitting electronic communications, including the retrieval and presentation of information on the internet; - (d) the offering of a publicly available directory of end-users of electonic communications services: - (e) the sending or presenting of direct marketing communications to end-users. - 2.
-This Regulation does not apply to: - (a) activities which fall outside the scope of Union law, such as activities concerning national security and defence; - (aa) activities concerning national security and defence; - (b) activities of the Member States which fall within the scope of Chapter 2 of Title V of the Treaty on European Union;
+This Regulation does not apply to: - (a) activities which fall outside the scope of Union law, such as and in any event activities concerning national security and defence; - (aa) activities concerning national security and defence; - (b) activities of the Member States which fall within the scope of Chapter 2 of Title V of the Treaty on European Union;

-- (c) electronic communications services which are not publicly available; - (d) activities of competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (e) electronic communications content processed by the end-users concerned after receipt, or by a third party entrusted by them the end-user to record, store or otherwise process such data their electronic communications content; - (f) electronic communications metadata processed by the end-users concerned or by a third party entrusted by them to record, store or otherwise process their electronic communications metadata on their behalf. - 3.
+- (c) electronic communications services which are not publicly available; - (d) activities of competent authorities for the purposes of the prevention, investigation, detection or prosecution of criminal offences or the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security; - (e) electronic communications content data after receipt processed by the end-user concerned, or by a third party entrusted by them the that end-user to record, store or otherwise process such data their electronic communications content; - (f) electronic communications metadata before receipt processed upon receipt by the end-users concerned or by a third party entrusted by them the end-user for the purpose of protecting the end-user's terminal equipment ensuring network and information security to record, store or otherwise process their electronic communications metadata on their behalf. - 3.
 The processing of electronic communications data by the Union institutions, bodies, offices and agencies is governed by Regulation (EU) 00/0000-2018/1725 [new Regulation replacing Regulation 45/2001]. - 4.
-This Regulation shall be without prejudice to the application of Directive 2000/31/EC6, in particular of the liability rules of intermediary service providers in Articles 12 to 15 of that Directive - 5.
+This Regulation shall be without prejudice to the application of Directive 2000/31/EC6, in particular of the liability rules of intermediary service providers in Articles 12 to 15 of that Directive. - 5.
 This Regulation shall be without prejudice to the provisions of Directive 2014/53/EU.